Sharing is caring!

 On top of saving a percentage on each of these items by pre-buying from places other than Disneyland, I’m also able to space out our vacation expenses in the months before we actually go.
 Sounds like a win, right?

 Have you pre-bought items before a Disneyland trip?
-Tell me what I might be missing!
+Tell me what I might be missing that you buy before your trip!